Saturday, September 16; Sunday, September 17

 Times: The Village is open 9:30 am to 5:00 pm

 Cost: Included with standard daytime admission or Village membership.
-Please make sure to reserve/purchase tickets before arriving!
-Standard daytime admission is $28 for adults, $26 for seniors (55+), $14 for youth (4-17), $14 for college students (with a valid college ID), and free for children 3 and under.
+Standard daytime admission is $30 for adults, $28 for seniors (55+), $15 for youth (4-17), $15 for college students (with a valid college ID), and free for children 3 and under.

-At this celebration of artisans, the Village will showcase a variety of New England crafts and trades from the early 19th century.
+Join us for Craft Weekend, highlighting a variety of New England crafts and trades from the early 19th century.
 The Village’s craftspeople will showcase their skills by crafting more complicated or unique items that are not usually displayed at the Village.